dbmcclain/Lisp-Actors/README.md

 (create (once-beh my-target-actor))
 ```
-Messages to an Actor can arrive at any time, and from any number of sources.
-The source of a message is unknown.
 You can see that by executing ONCE-BEH, with a target Actor adddress, produces a functional closure with that target address in its local closure environment.
 Calling CREATE with this new behavior closure produces an Actor envelope which encapsulates the behavior closure.
 SEND* is just (APPLY #'SEND ...), which enables us to use our target destination Actor as the SEND target on a received message.
 After the first execution of our CREATE'd ONCE block, the block turns itself into a SINK block that ignores all other incoming messages.

 There becomes no inherent limit to the number of concurrent parallel tasks in a running Actors system.
 It scales extremely well, easily accommodating millions of concurrent tasks.
 Actors can SEND messages to remote Actors without even realizing it.
 So distributed code becomes a natural thing to do.
 And the distribution of code can be changed on the fly without affecting any other code.